mnort9/goosecon/README.md

 $ goosecon --mongo-db 'mongodb://localhost/db-name'
 ```

-By default, goosecon will search through working directory for a `models` directory and attempt to load any mongoose models.
+By default, goosecon will search through the working directory for a `models` directory and attempt to load any mongoose models.

 You can also specify a `models` directory: